-Impact of external economics and external diseconomies on LAC curve:
+Impact of external economies and external diseconomies on LAC curve:

 - (i) As a result of external economies, the LAC curve of the firms shifts downwards.
-It is shown in the diagram below that because of external economies.
-LAC curve shifts downwards from LAC1 to LAC2. - (ii) As a result of external diseconomies the LAC curve of the firms shifts upwards.
-It is shown in the diagram below that because of external diseconomies.
-LAC curve shifts upwards from LAC1 to LAC3.
+LAC curve shifts downwards from LAC1 to LAC2 in the diagram given below: - (ii) As a result of external diseconomies the LAC curve of the firms shifts upwards.
+LAC curve shifts upwards from LAC1 to LAC3. - (iii) Further along a same LAC, the declining part is for economies of scale and rising part is for diseconomies of scale.